achimgaedke/py-aws-vault-auth/README.md

 * return the AWS credentials directly usable with popular data-science tools
 * request the MFA token via python's input context, i.e. the `input` built-in function
-* aims to work in Linux/MacOS (and hopefully MS Windows) wo extra dependencies and supportin a variety of python3 versions
+* aims to work in Linux/MacOS (and hopefully MS Windows) wo extra dependencies and supporting a variety of python3 versions

 If you prefer another window poping up somewhere, you can use `prompt="osascript"` (with MacOS) or similar.
 This won't use python's `input` function.